The source of our funds

 Is there a maximum amount the Rail Fund can pay to claimants?

-There is no limit to how much compensation the Rail Fund can provide.
-If our balance is exhausted, the Minister of Finance can provide additional money from Canada’s Consolidated Revenue Fund.
+In the event of a disaster, the Rail Fund is available to pay for all remaining eligible claims.
+If our balance is exhausted, the Minister of Finance can provide additional money from Canada’s Consolidated Revenue Funds.

 How much is the levy on railway companies?